New collaboration with UC Irvine Health Expands Capabilities in Stroke Care

 Stroke occurs when a blood vessel to the brain becomes blocked or bursts.
 When this happens, brain cells begin to die.
 Without prompt diagnosis and treatment, permanent damage – and a corresponding loss of function – can occur.

-Stroke patients have received exceptional care at Saddleback Memorial since the hospital was first designated a stroke receiving center in 2009.
+Stroke patients have received exceptional care at Saddleback Medical Center since the hospital was first designated a stroke receiving center in 2009.
 Through an innovative telemedicine program, stroke patients have a board-certified neurologist at their bedside within approximately 15 minutes of their arrival.
 A complete examination is performed, and a course of treatment is quickly determined.

 Often, the first step in treatment is the administration of a clot-busting intravenous medication called tissue plasminogen activator (tPA).
 Typically administration must occur within three hours of symptom onset.
-When tPA is appropriate, stroke patients at Saddleback Memorial receive the drug immediately.
+When tPA is appropriate, stroke patients at Saddleback Medical Center receive the drug immediately.
 When given promptly, 1 in 3 patients who receive tPA resolve their symptoms or see major improvement.

 A Talented Team Offers Expanded Care